youkony/vscode_terminal/README.md

 6. **Copy and Paste by L-Button Click**
    - You can copy the selected text by L-button click
    - You can paste/input the text in clipboard to terminal by L-button click.

+7. **Word Hilighting**
+   - You can register the words for hilighting in Tool menu
+   - Serial Xterm displays the registered words with Red, Green, or Yellow color.